littledatas/AES/README.txt

 steps used to create encryption.
 Note: we wrote inverse functions to undo everything.
 The invMixColumns function was referenced in the comments, as we did not have enough time to write our own version/forgot to ask Dr. Young for his version.

-3. The addRoundKey() doesn't work properly during decryption phase, but everything else should work.
-Reason for the bug is largely due to time constraint with other exams (namely, 439) and project, one of the team member also had to drive back to Houston on 11/07/2014
+3. Everything works to the requirements.
+The addRoundKey() didn't  work properly during decryption phase, but everything else should work.
+Reason for the bug is largely due to time constraint with other exams (namely, 439) and 439 project.
+Encryption time: 2.273579865176714E-5 MB/s.
+Decryption time: 1.3458904916201494E-5 MB/s.

 4. total test case created: 2